AssemblyScript/assemblyscript/lib/loader/README.md

     imports?: WasmImports
   ): Promise<ASUtil & T>
   ```
-  Asynchronously instantiates an AssemblyScript module from a response, i.e. as obtained by fetch.
+  Asynchronously instantiates an ToilScript module from a response, i.e. as obtained by fetch.

 * ```ts
   function demangle<T>(